rahulallamraju/sjcc-cis24c/README.md

-## This is an introductory python course done in San Jose City College.
+## This is an Introductory Python Course I did in San Jose City College - Spring '24